What is mortgage protection?

 Many banks also sell mortgage protection.
-They don’t underwrite the policy themselves but act as a retail channel for a life insurance provider and tend to be quite expensive.
+They don’t underwrite the policy themselves but act as a retail channel or intermediary for a life insurance provider and tend to be quite expensive.

 By law, you’re under no obligation to take out mortgage protection from the same lender that’s giving you your mortgage and you’re free to shop around for the best value.